kunhuatu/anomaly_detection/README.md

 ## Discussion
 1. Whether it is good or not to keep track of the network purchases for each user?
-Assuming users have an average of `N` friends in their D degree network, when a 'purchase' event comes in, the processing time complexity is O(NT logT)
+Assuming users have an average of `N` friends in their D degree network, when a 'purchase' event comes in, the processing time complexity is O(N logT) if we keep track the network purchases, and if we do not, the time complexity would be O(NT logT).